reedsy/quill-cursors/README.md

   - `hideDelayMs`: _number_ (default: `3000`): number of milliseconds to show the username flag before hiding it
   - `hideSpeedMs`: _number_ (default: `400`): the duration of the flag hiding animation in milliseconds
   - `selectionChangeSource` _string_ | _null_ (default: `api`): the event source to use when emitting `selection-change`
+  - `transformOnTextChange`: _boolean_ (default: `false`): attempt to locally infer cursor positions whenever the editor contents change, without receiving an update from the other client.
+This can be useful for smoother performance on high-latency connections.

 Provide these options when setting up the Quill editor: